-ENLT 121 Staff (C)Introduction to Poetry 3 credits
+ENLT 121 (CL)Introduction to Poetry

 Formerly ENGL 103 An exploration of the nature of poetry, its value, aims, and techniques.
 The emphasis will be critical rather than historical.
 The range of poems and the specific selections may vary with the individual instructor.